AlexMazursky/academic-kickstart/content/authors/admin/_index.md

 {{< youtube id="UxqNf1BSIoo" >}}

+In addition to my work on haptics, I have explored [digital fabrication](https://www.alexmazursky.com/publication/uist-2023-thermalrouter/) as well as [robotics](https://www.alexmazursky.com/publication/roman-2022-hrtouch/).

 Previously, I worked at Meta (Reality Labs Research) as a haptics research scientist intern.

 Outside of lab, I enjoy biking (and wrenching on bikes), running, and spending time in the gym.
 To relax, I hang out with my partner and our two cats​ :smile_cat:(Migo and Merlot).